ThomasSpare/Battleships.spare/README.md

 # Python Libraries used in the game

-- time
+- time (I used to display messages to the user that otherwise would just flicker by)
-- random
+- random (is used to place enemy ships randomly on the board)
-- termcolor
+- termcolor (is used to declare hit or miss, win or lose messages)